krishna-waidande/krishna-waidande.github.io/know_linux.md

 Kernal means a part of program which interacts with the hardware part and runs the operating system.In simple word a program which talks with hardware of computer is called as Kernal.
 Kernal is called as heart of operating system in computer science world.

-let's know more about Linux.
+let's explore more about Linux.

 ### HOW IS LINUX DEVELOPED?